exoplatform/exo-documentation/docs/Application.rst

 **Redeploying a portlet**

-Both Tomcat and JBoss support hot redeployment, so you can just replace the old war with the new one and it should work.
+eXo Platform server supports hot redeployment, so you can just replace the old war with the new one and it should work.
 However, depending on the technology the portlet uses, the hot redeployment might not work properly.
 In this case, a server restart is required.